 An integrative model of medicine holds to the truth that the human being is more complex than merely the combination of biology and physiology.
 One way to look at it is that the body is more like a garden than a machine.
 In a machine, you can separate each individual part from the other and still clearly understand its function.
 Whereas for a garden to be healthy and to flourish, many multi-dimensional relationships need to be held in balance; the seeds, the soil, proper sunlight, temperature, water availability and nutrition to name a few.

 Modern physics has actually validated that the only way to truly comprehend the nature of reality is by looking at things in a non-reductive way.
 However, general medicine or allopathic medicine, as it is currently practiced, has struggled to embrace this non-reduction scientific system.
-This is not to say that standard general medicine does not have its benefits; its diagnostic technologies and emergency care are areas where it is at the forefront.
+This is not to say that standard general medicine does not have its benefits; it’s diagnostic tools and emergency care are areas where it is at the forefront.

-The Integrative Medical Model
+The Integral Health Model